ignacio-hernani/secret-sync-vault/Readme.md

 The customer would like to see a demo of Secret Sync.
 They want to use this in Azure.
 So Azure as a target platform would be preferred.
 Things they would like to see:

-1. Creating a secret sync Destination
+1. Creating a Secret Sync destination.
-2. Creating a secret and syncing it
+2. Creating a secret and syncing it, including updates on the secret.
-3. How can applications consume it?
-No need to show the application, but a description would be enough
-4. How to migrate existing secrets in Azure KV to Vault and manage them centrally using Vault

-**Notes**

-Video Backup

 **Prerequisites**
 - Azure Account: Access to an Azure subscription with permissions to create resources and IAM.